Strategy Consulting vs Management Consulting (2026)

 Travel Expectations

 Both strategy and management consulting traditionally involved heavy travel.
-The classic model was flying to the client site Monday morning, flying home Thursday night, and working from the home office on Friday.
+The classic model was flying to the client site Monday morning and flying home Thursday night.
+According to Glassdoor reviews, roughly 50% to 70% of consulting roles still involve regular travel.

 COVID changed this significantly.
 Many projects now run partially or fully remote.
-But travel hasn't disappeared.
-Strategy projects often require less on-site time than implementation work, since you're not embedded with the client's operational teams.
+But travel has not disappeared.
+Strategy projects often require less on-site time than implementation work, since you are not embedded with the client's operational teams.

 Where you can go after consulting depends partly on what type of consulting you did.
-Both open doors to lots of opportunities.
+Both open doors to great opportunities.
+For a deeper look at what comes after consulting, read our consulting exit opportunities guide.

 Strategy Consulting Exits